CC ResearchBack to OCC Research

 Transportation$732,357

-Transfer to Charter Schools~$174.6 million
+Transfer to Charter Schools~$171.9 million (actual)

-The district is also sitting on an $80.5 million excess surplus — money collected from taxpayers but not spent or allocated to a specific purpose.
+The district is also sitting on an $80.5 million excess surplus, money collected from taxpayers but not spent or allocated to a specific purpose.

 Which Types of Spending Have the Worst Documentation?